Skin4Cloud/.github/profile/README.md

 ## Hi there 👋

-🩺🏥 The propuse of this organization is to manage all Skin4Cloud projects projects.
+🩺🏥 The propuse of this organization is to manage all Skin4Cloud projects.
 <!--

 **Here are some ideas to get you started:**